“People buy for emotional reasons and justify with logic after.”

 Don’t sell features, sell benefits.
 Don’t sell the product, sell the dream.

-But what do you do when there are multiple layers of approvals, sales cycles are long and complex, and the go-to benefits of “save time” and “save money” are so overused they’re taken for granted in your industry?
+But what do you do when there are multiple layers of approvals, long and complex sales cycles, and the go-to benefits of “save time” and “save money” are so overused that they’re taken for granted in your industry?

 That’s when you have to go deeper—beyond what people want to get from a purchase and into why they want to buy in the first place.

 Why do people buy?

 Those emotions stem from just a few core desires.
 These desires are culturally created, but the programming behind them is deeply embedded in our subconscious minds.

 When we see ourselves moving closer to or further away from these desires, that’s when our emotions are triggered.

 If we see ourselves making mistakes which move us away from those desires, we can be persuaded to buy in order to fix those “mistakes” and preserve our self concept.

 Tapping into those desires is key to triggering emotions in your customers.

 The Sell to Win Playbook collects 55 of the best expert sales tips we’ve ever published.
 Download it today!